Bengbu Anhui, China Travel Guide

 Create physical and digital copies of passport, visa, bookings, and insurance.
 Store separately.

-Notify your bank and credit card companies of travel dates to prevent fraud alerts.
+Notify your bank and credit card companies of travel dates to prevent security alerts for fraud.

 Ensure phone, power bank, camera, and other devices are fully charged.

-Certain bookings are important for a smooth travel experience.
+Certain booking is important for a smooth travel experience.

 Take care of home affairs to enjoy your trip without worries.